-• Select an image from the image list and then click the OK Label or the NG Label.
+Select an image from the image list and then click the OK Label or the NG Label.
 The image will be labeled as OK or NG.

-1. Click (or press 0 on the keyboard).

-- 2. Adjust the ROI frame in the selection region. - 3.
+- 1. Click (or press 0 on the keyboard). - 2.
+Adjust the ROI frame in the selection region. - 3.
 Click [Apply] in the upper left corner of the selection region.

-You can use the Select Tool to select, move, and adjust the selections.
+You can use the Select Tool to scale images.